sreeram-0xb5e/BrowseAware-ChromeExtension/README.md

 4. Go to settings and click the Extension     or just type "chrome://extensions/" in the URL tab.
 5. Check the "Developer mode" checkbox
-6. Click the "Load unpacked extension" button and load the unziped folder 7.You should see the extension added in the top right corner of your browser.
+6. Click the "Load unpacked extension" button and load the unziped folder
+7. You should see the extension added in the top right corner of your browser.
-8. BOOM...Login into the Extension and stay Productive
+8. Login to the chrome extension.

 #### How to analyse my level of diversion?